Discover 33 Delightful Things to Do in Mallorca, Spain!

 Cala Figuera is a traditional fishing village

-Cala Figuera is the quintessential fishing village, with a laid-back charm.
-White-painted houses cling to hills lining the narrow harbor.
+Cala Figuera is the picture-perfect fishing village, brimming with laid-back charm.
+Whitewashed houses cling to the hillsides that frame its narrow harbor.

 29) Visit Valldemossa and Chopin’s love nest